-Due to earthquake damages at the City & County Building and the Proclamation Declaring a Local Emergency issued by Salt Lake City Mayor Mendenhall, the Recorders office is temporarily located at 349 South 200 East.
+Due to the Proclamation Declaring a Local Emergency issued by Salt Lake City Mayor Mendenhall, the Recorder’s office is temporarily located at 349 South 200 East.
 To view publicly accessible documents please call (801) 535-7671 to schedule an appointment at the temporary location.

 GUIDELINES FOR SERVING DOCUMENTS AT THE SALT LAKE CITY RECORDERS OFFICE